wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 === Disable All Updates ===

 Contributors: kidsguide, Chris Collins (helper)
-Tags: Disable, Plugin, Updates, Wordpress Core, Core, Theme, Themes, Theme Update, Wordpress Core Update , No Updates, Stop Updates, Disable All Updates, Disable Updates Requires at least: 2.4
+Tags: Disable, Plugin, Updates, WordPress Core, Core, Theme, Themes, Theme Update, WordPress Core Update , No Updates, Stop Updates, Disable All Updates, Disable Updates Requires at least: 2.4
 Tested up to: 3.8
 Stable tag: trunk

-A Simple Wordpress Plugin That Deletes All Updating of Plugins, Themes, and Even The Wordpress Core.
+A simple WordPress plugin that disables all the updating of plugins, themes, and the WordPress core.